ravnhq/DB-Nerdery-Challenges/README.md

 4. Restore de postgres backup file

 ```
-cat /home/user/.../CompanySQL/dump.sql | docker exec -i nerdery-container psql -U postgres -d nerdery_challenge
+cat /.../src/dump.sql | docker exec -i nerdery-container psql -U postgres -d nerdery_challenge
 ```

-- Note: The `...` mean the location where the CompanySQL folder is located on your computer
+- Note: The `...` mean the location where the src folder is located on your computer
 - Your data is now on your database to use for the challenge

 ---